 Bicarbonate test; HCO3-; Carbon dioxide test; TCO2; Total CO2; CO2 test - serum

-CO2 levels in the blood are influenced by kidney and lung function.
-The kidneys are mainly responsible for maintaining the normal bicarbonate levels.
+CO2 levels in the blood are affected by kidney and lung function.
+The kidneys help maintain the normal bicarbonate levels.

-The normal range is 23-29 mEq/L (milliequivalent per liter).
+The normal range is 23-29 mEq/L (milliequivalents per liter).